 First, stage design in the game is simply BRILLIANT.
 Nearly every level introduces a clever new mechanic and manages to end before overstaying its welcome.
 Playing through the first level, Pirate Panic, just feels right.
 Everything comes together so satisfyingly that it’s hard to put the controller down!
 And it only gets better from there.
 From unique vertically designed levels to rides on hot air balloons over lava to roller coaster races, the creativity never lets up.
 Even stages that are difficult and frustrating (looking at you, Gusty Glade) keep you coming back until you clear them!

 Diddy and Dixie Kong are extremely responsive to control, making movement a constant source of joy.
 Both Kongs are pretty speedy, adding a sort of “kinetic, cartwheeling” feel to the entire game that is absent from DKC 1 and 3.
 You can absolutely tear through stages if you want.
 Diddy has the slight edge in speed but Dixie has her ever-so-useful helicopter spin than makes her the “safer” pick in certain levels.
-It’s a nice balance that keeps the gameplay fast but within your control.
+It’s a nice balance that keeps the gameplay fast but within your control. (the DKC-inspired Kaze and the Wild Masks similarly nails this great feeling!)

 Plus, the animal buddies are all a blast to use and their frequent appearances adds a lot of joy and whimsy to the game!